Miley Cyrus Confirms Marriage to Liam Hemsworth

 Miley Cyrusis a blushing bride in new photos of her wedding to Liam Hemsworth.

-The famous singer posted photos of herself in a white dress, hugging her man in a warm embrace on Wednesday.
-In the pictures, there is a delicate bouquet perched beside the couple and Liam looks to be wearing a wedding band on his ring finger.
-Liam also appeared to be wearing white Vans for his formal attire.
+The famous singer posted photos of herself in a white dress, with her arms wrapped around the groom in a warm embrace on Wednesday.
+In the black-and-white pictures, there is a delicate bouquet perched beside the couple and Liam looks to be wearing a wedding band on his ring finger.

+For the ceremony, the "Wrecking Ball" singer wore a gorgeous off the shoulder Vivienne Westwood gown, with her blonde locks cascading down her back.
+As for Liam, he appeared to be wearing white Vans and a suit and tie for his formal attire.

-While Miley didn't caption the photos or confirm that a ceremony did indeed take place, fans believe this is the couple's way of announcing they are finally a married couple.
+While Miley didn't confirm that a ceremony did indeed take place, she wrote "10 years later" as her caption.
+Fans believe this is the couple's way of announcing they are finally a married couple.

 Speculation began to mount on Sunday night after Miley's little sister Noah Cyrus shared photos of herself crying, as well as a photo with "Mr. & Mrs." balloons in the background.
-Moreover, Noah was clearly at Miley and Liam's home in Tennessee, where the pair is currently living following the loss of their home in Malibu, Calif..
+Moreover, Noah was clearly at Miley and Liam's home in Tennessee, where the pair is currently living following the loss of their home to fires in Malibu, Calif..